 Applying this rationale to the auditory domain, and to voices in particular, and quantifying the amount of shared taste for these five types of vocalizations should help us characterize voice preferences in an integrative way while also acknowledging individual differences in these preferences.
 We posit that, even though all these vocalization categories are natural (in the sense that they are produced by the human vocal apparatus), and behaviorally relevant, their behavioral relevance is not uniform across individuals.
-Drawing a parallel with the visual domain, we argue that lullabies constitute a more “natural” (in the sense of universal) kind of singing than the pop and operatic styles; and thus predict more shared taste (that is, that participants will agree more in terms of which voices they prefer) for lullabies than for both other stlyes of singing.
+Drawing a parallel with the visual domain, we argue that lullabies constitute a more “natural” (in the sense of universal) kind of singing than the pop and operatic styles; and thus predict more shared taste (that is, that participants will agree more in terms of which voices they prefer) for lullabies than for both other styles of singing.
 The rationale behind this is based on findings that lullabies are ubiquitous and cross-culturally recognizable (Mehr et al., 2019; Trehub et al., 1993; Yurdum et al., 2023) and arguably evolutionarily important (e.g., Dissanayake, 2000; Mehr & Krasnow, 2017), hence a more “natural” (and universal) kind of singing than the pop and operatic styles.
-On the other hand, we expect to find more idiosyncratic taste for operatic singing, as the least “natural” kind of singing of the three (i.e., related to a very specific technique, and appreciated by a very niche audience).
-Concerning the two speaking styles, we refrain from making directional predictions, as they both seem equally “natural”/behaviorally relevant, but the proposed approach should advance understanding of individual differences in spoken voice attractiveness as well.
+On the other hand, we expect to find more idiosyncratic taste for operatic singing, as the least “natural” kind of singing of the three (i.e., related to a very specific technique, and appreciated by a very specific audience).
+Concerning the two speaking styles, we argue that adult- and infant-directed speech are both “natural” and highly behaviorally relevant in their own way.
+We thus expect to observe equivalent amounts of shared taste for both speaking styles.

 Study aims and significance statement

 This study aims to empirically investigate and characterize voice preferences across a varied but controlled stimulus set of contrasting vocalizations.
 Given the scarcity of previous empirical research on singing voice preferences, our approach is partially and inevitably exploratory.
 We base our theoretical framework in a parallel with the visual domain, where enough pioneering work has been done to inform our predictions (Table 1).
-In addition to these theoretical interests, we wish to contribute to the research community by exploring and discussing agreement measures to assess individual differences across participants (see Kramer et al., 2018; and Martinez et al., 2020).

 Table 1.
 Registered Report Design Planner